SynFutures/docs/docs/faq.md

 It is worth mentioning that since AMM has always maintained liquidity in the system, partial liquidation becomes feasible under this operation: the account will be liquidated to a safe state that meets the initial margin requirement.

-### 22. What happen if the system becomes insolvent, i.e., balance of the account becomes negative resulting from liquidation?
+### 22. What would happen if the system becomes insolvent, i.e., balance of the account becomes negative due to liquidation?

 When the balance of the account becomes negative resulting from liquidation, the insurance fund of the futures contract will be firstly used to reward the liquidator, and cover the shortfall.